ara-foundation/web/packages/reflect/README.md

 # Reflect
-Reflect package turns the website into the ontological JSON and vice versa in the real time to enable built-in Admin dashboards for websites.
+A browser shows the web pages as a tree of web elements.
+But web elements are not quite often revertable back to the actual database models or code pieces.
+Browser's developer tools are one way, always from backend to frontend.
+Which makes the development process much harder.

+The Reflect package creates a website's ontology in a JSON format by linking a web elements to actual code pieces in the source code.

+With reflect you can access to the website as a json.
+And edit the JSON, which reflect will handle as the web element.
+Or in opposite, edit the web element and it will convert into a JSON.

 > In computer science, reflective programming or reflection is the ability of a process to examine, introspect, and modify its own structure and behavior.
 [Wikipedia Article](https://en.wikipedia.org/wiki/Reflective_programming)

 ## Tutorial
-For our tutorial, let's create a simple website by following [Astro's official documentation](https://docs.astro.build/en/install-and-setup/#add-integrations).
+Lets reflect on the a simple website by following [Astro's official documentation](https://docs.astro.build/en/install-and-setup/#add-integrations).
 Astro is one of the popular web frameworks.
 After completing the tutorial, you would know how to apply Reflect for other frameworks as well.

 ```bash
 pnpm create astro@latest ./sample-app